Beyond Curve Fitting: Causation, Counterfactuals, and Imagination-based AI

 (more notably through reinforcement learning).
 We see AI

-concerns that some critical pieces of the AI-puzzle are still
+critical pieces of the AI-puzzle are still pretty much missing.

-Marcus noted: “Causal relationships are where contemporary machine
+Gary Marcus noted: “Causal relationships are where contemporary

-the machine learning toolbox, however, are not a matter of
+machine learning toolbox, however, are not a matter of speculation

-speculation or personal taste, but a product of mathematical
+or personal taste, but a product of mathematical analyses

-analyses concerning the intrinsic limitations of data-centric systems
+concerning the intrinsic limitations of data-centric systems that

 excel in learning highly complex functions connecting input X to